-educated in the public schools of Birmingham, Alabama; Evansville, Indiana; Mt. סמב Lebanon.
-Pennsylvania.
-I was graduated in June, 1962 from the Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
+I WES educated in the public schools of Birmingham, Alabama: Evansville, Indiana; and Mt.
+Lebanon, I was graduated in June, 1962 from the Pennsylvania.
+Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
 I am a Certified Public Accountant licensed to practice in Florida and a member of the American Institute of CPAs, the Florida Institute of CPAs, and the National Association of Accountants.
-I joined Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting,
+Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting,